realtime-system/pysage/docs/intro.rst

         processed = mgr.tick()
         time.sleep(.03)

+Let's go through this line by line:

-import time to be able to "sleep" :)
+First of all, import time to be able to "sleep" :)
 ::
     import time